 LaDainian Tomlinson Net Worth

-L.T.’s football career may be over, but he’s happily married and enjoying retirement with his wife LaTorsha Oakley and their two children, Daylen and Dayah Lynn Tomlinson.
+L.T.'s football career may be over, but he's happily married and enjoying retirement with his wife LaTorsha Oakley and their two children, Daylen and Dayah Lynn Tomlinson filling his personal life with laughter and fun.

-LaDainian Tomlinson isn’t pushing pennies either, as the former professional football player boasts an estimated net worth of $32 million, according to Celebrity Net Worth.
-No longer suiting up on the field, L.T. now finds meaning in football by featuring as a studio analyst for the NFL Network.
+LaDainian Tomlinson isn't pushing pennies either, as the former professional football player boasts an estimated net worth of $32 million, according to Celebrity Net Worth.
+No longer suiting up on the field, L.T. now finds meaning in football by featuring as a studio analyst for the NFL Network where he can talk about the Patriots lack of receptions and discuss how the Chargers shouldn't have moved to Los Angeles.